GoodforGod/java-logger-benchmark/README.md

 - [org.apache.logging.log4j:log4j-core:2.17.2](https://logging.apache.org/log4j/2.x/index.html)
 - [System.Logger](https://docs.oracle.com/javase/9/docs/api/java/lang/System.Logger.html) (Java 17)

-All loggers are configured to output to *STDERR*.

 ## Benchmark

-All loggers use synchronous output, **without any async appending mechanism**.

-Benchmark consists of different common logging scenarios that developers typically use in their applications, by the name of the test you can understand what this situation try to emulate, here is full list of tests:
+Benchmark consists of different common logging scenarios developers typically use in their applications, by the name of the test you can understand what this situation try to emulate, here is full list of tests:
 - messageAndStacktrace
 - messageWithoutArguments
 - messageOneArgumentInTheEnd